 Businesses also often generate data they understand very well: sales records, customer accounts, and survey data.
 They want to use this data to generate charts, graphs, and other pretty pictures which can be used strategically.
 Quite a few different terms are used for this type of data system, including analytics, business intelligence (BI), decision support (DSS), and online analytical processing (OLAP).

-much entirely of numeric values, inventory IDs, and category trees, so it creates nice roll-ups by category, time, and geography.
+I've implemented a couple of these types of systems using the data from a Point Of Sale (POS) system for retail chains.
+POS data consists pretty much entirely of numeric values, inventory IDs, and category trees, so it creates nice roll-ups by category, time, and geography.
 Mining is not required because the data is already very well understood, and changes to the categorization scheme are infrequent.

 A great deal of the functionality of analytics systems resides in the analytics middleware tools.
 Data solutions for analytics are all about aggregation of large amounts of data.
 Support for various kinds of advance analytics, such as "cubes" (explained below) is useful, as are data compression and advanced indexing.
 Data usually comes into these systems via a nightly batch process, so fast response times on writes is not that important.